What are the benefits of having a natural birth, and what does that mean?

 If these things were to happen, I would highly suggest getting the anesthesiologist to come in.

-This can lead to more tearing in the vaginal and rectal area, than if the sensations and pushing were more controlled by pain medication.
+This can lead to more tearing in the vaginal and rectal area than if the sensations and pushing were more controlled by pain medication.
 Learn how to heal your perineal tears after childbirth to help your recovery an easier experience.